ericpahl/hearingapp/README.txt

 5. Updates in this version
 -Added an instructions page before the test begins which also allows the user to adjust their volume after playing a test sound
--Added the ability to log in using Facebook (Note: user cannot log in with a facebook account if they have already logged in with a google account tied to the same email address)
+-Added the ability to log in using Facebook
--Changed the set up of the audio files so playback is more consistent during the test -Fixed bugs related to storing past test results -Fixed bug related to the scheduling feature; the event will now be scheduled interactively instead of silently
+-Changed the set up of the audio files so playback is more consistent during the test -Fixed bugs related to storing past test results -Fixed bug related to the scheduling feature; the event will now be scheduled interactively instead of silently -The scheduling screen will now display a list of all events in the native calendar titled "HearMe Test"; tapping the event in the list will open the calendar on the day of the event
+-The first time a user updates their information in the "Update Information" screen, the name field will be prepopulated based on the user's Google or Facebook account information.
+This will occur until the user saves their information.